 Getting value from our data has become second nature to our employees.
 Doing this in collaboration with others has become our preferred method.
+Indeed, our innovation track record has been recognised independently in the annual Water Company Performance Survey carried out by British Water.

 As Heidi has said, one of our big success stories is Stream, which we are proud to have led from the very start.
+When the first edition of this Open Data Strategy was published there were 11 water company members of Stream and this has subsequently grown to 16 which now represents the vast majority of the UK sector.